Create New Table in SQL Server

 To view the new table, refresh the Tables folder in the Object Explorer.
 The EMPLOYEE table is now available under the Tables node.

-Thus, you can create a new table using SSMS.
+Thus, you can design a new table using the table designer in SSMS (SQL Server Management Studio).